Joatancarlos/nft-challenge/README.md

 ### What I learned

-In this challenge, I learned how to use the <span> tag
+In this challenge, I learned how to use the <span> tag.

 ### Continued development